pwnable.kr (Collision)

 :

-That means we can’t create files here.
+That means we are not allowed to create files here.
 But recall the login message made a mention to “make your directory under /tmp”.
 Let’s try that:

 Let’s have a look: